kmein/proverb-pro/README.md

 **NOTE**: By default it outputs to a folder called `out/` which isn't present in this repo because stupid git can't handle empty directories.

-# The Proverb Bot

-The Proverb Bot is basically a [Telegram bot](https://core.telegram.org/bots/) interface for the Proverb Pro program.
-It lets you choose if you want to be sent a picture or a text and then sends the respective proverb (with or without a picture).

 ## Setup

 For using the Proverb Bot, you need a Telegram bot token for Proverb